railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 ==========================

 It is important to keep good control of margins in every company.
-Even if you have a good level of sales it will not guarantee company profitability if margins are not high enough.
-Open ERP provides a number of systems for monitoring margins.
+Even if you have a good level of sales, it will not guarantee company profitability if margins are not high enough.
+OpenERP provides a number of systems for monitoring margins.
 The main ones are:

 * Margins on a sales order,